When you need a rewarding LA view without breaking a sweat.

 2. Yamashiro Hollywood

-This 1920s Japanese palace is perched high up on a Hollywood hilltop.
-You can dine on sushi or Cal-Asian fare in the stunning outdoor spaces or just wander around the pool, koi ponds to take in the scenery while waiting for your takeout.
-And don’t miss the 600-year-old pagoda with a giant antique Buddha.
+This 1920s Japanese palace is perched high up on a Hollywood hilltop where you can dine on sushi or Cal-Asian fare in the stunning outdoor spaces or just wander around the pool and koi ponds to take in the scenery while waiting for your takeout.
+And don’t miss the 600-year-old pagoda with a giant antique Buddha and the stunning views of Los Angeles below.

 Note: Street parking is not available and valet parking costs $10.